Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 15mm Lens

-Final Thoughts: Which Lens Is Right For You?
+Which Lens Is Right For You?

 So, what are my personal recommendations for someone who is looking into these lenses?

-Perhaps the biggest hangup I have are the prices.
+Perhaps the biggest hangup I have is the prices.
 This isn't a new con in the camera world, particularly when it comes to Sony lenses, as they tend to be much more expensive than their competitors.
 It's entirely up to you if you're willing to pay the price.
 And while they offer incredible image quality, it's likely easier to save that money and go with another brand.

 Now, I'm not here to say that one lens is better than the other or that one brand is superior to the next.
 However, investments are always something to consider, and contemplation often differs from creative to creative.

 As far as that 15mm lens goes, it didn't offer the "wow" factor I was personally seeking, and its shortcomings didn't match up with the steep price point.
-I'll probably continue to suggest the 16mm F1.4.
-Lens from Sigma instead, even though it doesn't have all the bells and whistles this new 15mm does.
-It's absolutely fantastic in image quality, it's definitely bigger and heavier than this one, but it's also significantly less expensive.
+I'll probably continue to suggest the 16mm F1.4 lens from Sigma instead, even though it doesn't have all the bells and whistles this new 15mm does.
+It's absolutely fantastic in image quality.
+It's definitely bigger and heavier than this one, but it's also significantly less expensive.